cloudback/docs/content/features/email-notifications.md

 ### 3. GitHub account issue

 There may be two types of issues related to your GitHub account:
-- The [Cloudback App](github.com/apps/cloudback) installation may be suspended or uninstalled from your account.
+- [Cloudback App](github.com/apps/cloudback) installation may be suspended or uninstalled from your account.
 If the application is uninstalled, Cloudback cannot access your data so backup fails.
+- Repository may be deleted or inaccessible to Cloudback App
 - Your GitHub account may be locked or suspended.
 It is rare but happens.
 Please check your account is accessible.

 ### 4. Cloudback issue